Olypmanel/nested/README.md

 It has a unique syntax in that:
 1. All it built-in operators are mostly functions
 2. The functions can be nested arbitrarily
+## Rules and syntax
+-[] There is no type changes in nested programming language
+as in true is not equal to 1. where a true is expected truthy value can't be used.

-## The built-in functions and their operations
+## The built-in functions and keywords and their operations

 ### do()
 Do is a wrapper around our entire program.
 It can take any number of arguments.